Macrometacorp/tutorial-cryptotrading/README.md

 ## 2. Run the App Locally

-Go to the crypto-demo folder in a terminal and run the following: `npm install`
+In your terminal, navigate to the crypto-demo folder and run `npm install`

 Once all the node modules have been installed, run `npm start` to start the development server.